alexs2112/University-Notes/2023-Winter/ARKY205/13 - The Late Glacial Period.md

 ### Magdalenian Structures
  - Huts are known at many Magdalenian sites
- - Well-known example: Etiolles, 6 m diameter stone citccle surrounding hearth and artifacts
+ - Well-known example: Etiolles, 6 m diameter stone circle surrounding hearth and artifacts
 	 - Some sites, Pincevent, had 100 such rings
- - Presence of so many hunts with variable locations suggest seasonal hunting strategies
+ - Presence of so many huts with variable locations suggest seasonal hunting strategies

 ### Magdalenian Exchange
  - Exchange networks continue to expand